Skip to main content

 • 49% of all women leak urine (Markland, 2011)

-Vaginal atrophy affects up to 47% of postmenopausal women, but symptoms are often underreported by patients due to embarrassment discussing “personal” symptoms or a belief that it is normal part of aging (Hoffman et.al 2014).
+Vaginal atrophy affects up to 47% of postmenopausal women, but symptoms are often underreported by patients due to embarrassment discussing “personal” symptoms or a belief that it is normal part of ageing (Hoffman et.al 2014).
+There are an estimated 2.4 million women in the UK living with vulval pain, according to the Vulval pain society.

 • Sterilise sex toys.